19-year-old charged with multiple felonies for organizing deadly party

 INDIANAPOLIS (WISH) — A 19-year-old was charged 31 times for his role in organizing multiple illegal parties in Indianapolis in 2023.

-“We had an individual who was involved not only in the promotion of these parties, but creating an environment and an atmosphere that we are alleging unnecessarily put kids at risk.”
+“We had an individual who was involved not only in the promotion of these parties, but creating an environment and an atmosphere that we are alleging unnecessarily put kids at risk,” the Democrat prosecutor said.

 “When you have parties and you are inviting people to use drugs, use alcohol, to create a space for people that are underage to do all of those things, and then you introduce and allow guns to be there, it shouldn’t be a surprise to many people that violence was going to result, and in one of these cases, somebody lost their life.”